 - The longer range of video transmission compared to wireless cameras

 Needless to say, radio channel systems require a power supply voltage for their components.
 Sometimes this moment can give a pretty big headache to the installer in finding the right solution.
 The wired version in this case is simple and reliable.

-As regards video signal transmission, when using twisted pair technology, analogue video surveillance cameras can be located more than one kilometre away from the video data recording (display) equipment.
+As regards video signal transmission, when using twisted pair technology, analog video surveillance cameras can be located more than one kilometer away from the video data recording (display) equipment.

-The situation is slightly more complicated with network video cameras, which require additional switches to be installed every 100 metres.
+The situation is slightly more complicated with network video cameras, which require additional switches to be installed every 100 meters.

-But if we consider that the same WIFI video surveillance cameras are guaranteed to provide, as a rule, a shorter distance, then the comparison is clearly not in favour of the latter.
+But if we consider that the same WIFI video surveillance cameras are guaranteed to provide, as a rule, a shorter distance, then the comparison is clearly not in favor of the latter.

 Earlier mentioned electromagnetic interference can seriously “clog” the radio channel.
 Cable lines are also affected by them, but there are many effective ways to ensure acceptable image quality with various hardware.

 Moreover, a moderate change in the electromagnetic environment has no significant impact on the stability of a wired system.
 Naturally, we are not talking about a lightning discharge in the immediate vicinity of the hardware.

 Wired Home Security Camera Systems IP and mini CCTV cameras

 The use of wired mini cameras for CCTV is a classic variant of implementing such systems.
 Depending on the type of installation, different designs of cameras can be used: